Marcin-99/Falling-equations-web-app/README.md

 ***About the project:***

 A game of my idea, combined with typical CRUD functionality.
+To see most of the vanilla JavaScript code, go to falling_equation/static/JS.

 Live: https://falling-equations.herokuapp.com/